maliheNoroozi/food-image-analyzer-langgraph/README.md

-# meal-scanner
+# food-image-analyzer

-AI-powered meal scanner that analyzes food images to extract ingredients and nutritional information using OpenAI's Vision API.
+AI-powered food image analyzer that analyzes food images to extract ingredients and nutritional information using OpenAI's Vision API.

 ## Overview